Test in production without watermarks.

 total_sum = worksheet["A2:A10"].Sum()

-For more Excel operations like create and write Excel files, filter existing Excel Files, and convert to XLSX file from other formats, please visit this ready-to-use Python scripts on the code examples page.
+For more Excel operations like creating and writing Excel files, filtering existing Excel files, and converting to XLSX file from other formats, please visit the ready-to-use Python scripts on the code examples page.

 Here are some key strengths of IronXL: